Bringing you the latest news & resources in eye health

 During the ageing process, everyone will eventually experience changes to their vision where it becomes harder to focus on near objects.
-This is known as age-related long-sightedness, or presbyopia, and is usually seen in people over 45.
+This is known as age-related loss of near focus, or presbyopia, and is usually seen in people over 45.
 Most people need to start wearing reading glasses to deal with presbyopia, but not everyone will be affected to the same extent.

 Presbyopia is the result of age-related changes to the eye’s lens, which is responsible for focusing light entering the eye.
 The lens of the eye is normally soft and flexible, allowing us to easily change our focus from a faraway object to something close by (and vice versa).
 However, as the lens gets older, it starts to lose its natural elasticity and the task of re-focusing between far and near becomes harder.